Scleral Contact Lens Impact on Tear Film Cytokines

 - Clinical Collaborator: Michele Martin, OD

-The use of scleral contact lenses for increased comfort and vision in ocular graft vs host patients with dry eye disease.
+To use scleral contact lenses for increased comfort and vision in dry eye and/or keratoconus patients by decreasing the production of pro-inflammatory cytokines.

 The study will include three clinic visits over a 3-month period.
 Visits will consist of an Ocular Surface Disease Index (OSDI) questionnaire, tear film collection, and slit lamp photography in addition to regular clinical activities.

-- Male or female patients ≥ 18 years of age with confirmed diagnosis of dry eye and GVHD
+- Male or female patients ≥ 18 years of age with confirmed diagnosis of dry eye and/or keratoconus

 - Ability to discontinue topical anti-inflammatory medications for 10 days prior to Visit 1

-- Systemically stable with GVHD under control as determined by referring physician or transplant medicine team
+- Systemically stable with GVHD under control as determined by referring physician or transplant medicine team, if applicable

-- Scleral contact lenses prescribed by treating eye doctor as standard-of-care for GVHD associated dry eye
+- Scleral contact lenses prescribed by treating eye doctor as standard-of-care for dry eye and/or keratoconus

 - Contact lens wear